XRPLF/XRPL-Standards/XLS-0033d-compact-fungible-tokens/README.md

 Note: The `CFTokenIssuanceID` will be used to uniquely identify the CFT during a Payment transaction.

-### 1.3.5 The **`CFTokenTrust`** Transaction
+### 1.3.5 The **`CFTokenAuthorize`** Transaction
 This transaction enables an account to hold an amount of a particular CFT issuance.
 When applied successfully, it will create a new `CFToken` object with an initial zero balance, owned by the holder account.

-If the issuer has set `lsfRequiresAuthorization` (allow-listing) on the `CFTokenIssuance`, then the issuer must submit a `CFTokenTrust` transaction as well in order to give permission to the holder.
+If the issuer has set `lsfRequiresAuthorization` (allow-listing) on the `CFTokenIssuance`, then the issuer must submit a `CFTokenAuthorize` transaction as well in order to give permission to the holder.
 If `lsfRequiresAuthorization` is not set and the issuer attempts to submit this transaction, it will fail.
 Read more about allow-listing in Section 1.8.0.
-#### 1.3.5.1 CFTokenTrust
+#### 1.3.5.1 CFTokenAuthorize
 | Field Name      | Required?          | JSON Type | Internal Type |
 | --------------- | ------------------ | --------- | ------------- |
 | `Account`       | :heavy_check_mark: | `string`  | `ACCOUNTID`   |